Skip

 3. Third-party accessibility audit -- an independent audit by a qualified accessibility firm to strengthen the case for government adoption

 Every dollar builds permanent infrastructure.
-The Apache 2.0 license means the software, its documentation, and every improvement funded by a grant remains freely available to every community, forever.
+The Apache 2.0 license means the software, its documentation, and every improvement funded by a grant remains freely available to any community that chooses to adopt it.
 There is no scenario where funding builds something that later becomes proprietary or inaccessible.

 What Makes This Different